Alex Byrne

 School Glue Drying Fails

 Doing things with glue is just asking for a critical failure, especially when you try to hold something up to the camera to show how it should look and the glue's not dry enough to support that idea.
 Gravity is a harsh mistress, and exacting in her demands.
-I had a few times where my leaf wreath would just slide off the plate, or I had to be careful about the angle of my salt painting, because the glue would just drop right down onto something else if I wasn't careful, or even that I needed to wait for the salt to absorb the water in the clue before applying pigment, because, well, the colors would run otherwiuse because of too much water.
+I had a few times where my leaf wreath would just slide off the plate, or I had to be careful about the angle of my salt painting, because the glue would just drop right down onto something else if I wasn't careful, or even that I needed to wait for the salt to absorb the water in the glue before applying pigment, because, well, the colors would run otherwise because of too much water.
 I learned so much about what you can and can't use school glue to hold together.
-Mostly by trying it and finding out that it didn't work like that, or that I needed to wait longer before manipulation
+Mostly by trying it and finding out that it didn't work like that, or that I needed to wait longer before manipulation.

 Smoke Alarm's Working!